-- A. The ability to track the movement of individual beetle colonies has been precluded by the rapid rise in the beetle population and their natural dispersal and subsequent intermingling of populations. - B. GIS maps are updated as new beetle locations are discovered.
+- A. The ability to track the movement of individual beetle colonies has been precluded by the rapid rise in the beetle population and their natural dispersal and subsequent intermingling of populations; however, efforts to document where beetles are observed have continued. - B. In June, beetle damage was noted in and around Balmorhea, Coyanosa, Girvin, Imperial, Iraan, and Pecos. - C. The need for beetle tracking has been described in the draft WPP addendum.